angular-ui/AngularJS-sublime-package/README.md

 **Goto Definition**

-Once you have your project indexed you can use the keyboard shortcut `super+alt+ctrl` when your cursor is within directive/services/etc.. and you'll be trasported to the file that contains the definition.
+Once you have your project indexed you can use the keyboard shortcut `super+alt+ctrl+l` when your cursor is within directive/services/etc.. and you'll be trasported to the file that contains the definition.

 **Quick Panel Definition Look Ups**